Provost Staff: Deans and Directors

 Phone 717-361-1291 - Email firstname.lastname@example.org

-The Dean of Continuing Education and Distance Learning is the chief academic officer and chief administrator of the Edward R. Murphy Center for Continuing Education and Distance Learning.
-The Dean is responsible to the Provost and Senior Vice President for planning, implementing, and managing all of the Center’s academic (credit) and non-academic (non-credit) programming, student policies, distance learning initiatives, identification, development, and assignment of the Center’s faculty, recruitment of adult learners by appropriate standards, evaluation and approval of all adult learner transfer credits to Elizabethtown College, evaluation of adult credit for prior learning, and final approval of the Center’s candidates for graduation and degrees.
+The Dean of the School of Continuing Education and Professional Studies is the chief academic officer and chief administrator of the Edward R. Murphy Center for Continuing Education and Distance Learning.
+The Dean is responsible to the Provost and Senior Vice President for planning, implementing, and managing all of the School’s academic (credit) and non-academic (non-credit) programming, student policies, distance learning initiatives, identification, development, and assignment of the Center’s faculty, recruitment of adult learners by appropriate standards, evaluation and approval of all adult learner transfer credits to Elizabethtown College, evaluation of adult credit for prior learning, and final approval of the School’s candidates for graduation and degrees.
 The Dean also maintains the Center’s academic and professional standards.
-The Dean is further responsible for consulting and cooperating with the Center’s Council on Academic Management that advises the Dean on Center governance; the Dean also consults and cooperates with the Center’s Advisory Council.
+The Dean is further responsible for consulting and cooperating with the School’s Council on Academic Management that advises the Dean on the School's governance; the Dean also consults and cooperates with the School’s Advisory Council.

 Registrar and Associate Academic Dean